MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-2-install-nginx-configure-it-reverse-proxy.md

 In the previous part, you created an ASP.NET Core web application by using the .NET CLI tool, and the application is deployed to the `/var` folder.
 The application was also configured to listen on port 5000 for HTTP requests, and HTTPS redirection was removed.

 At this point, the clients should provide the port number when you connect to the application (for example, `http://localhost:5000`).
-However, this is not the desired behavior.
+However, this isn't the desired behavior.

 Our goals in this part are as follows: